 Families fleeing in panic

-Last year people were moving across the border in an organised way, but following the recent increase in military activity in Mali about 14,000 refugees have fled Timbuktu, Léré, Goundam, Larnab and Nianfuke in panic.
+Last year people were moving across the border in an organized way, but following the recent increase in military activity in Mali about 14,000 refugees have fled Timbuktu, Léré, Goundam, Larnab and Nianfuke in panic.
 Many have arrived with almost nothing, after journeys of several days.
 “Recent developments in the conflict have caused panic.
 People have just fled, fearful of getting caught in the crossfire,” says Nawezi.

 Malnutrition a constant concern

-In November 2012, a nutritional survey taken in Mbera revealed that nearly one in five children (17 per cent) was malnourished and that 4.6 per cent of children were suffering from the most severe form of malnutrition upon arriving at the camp.
+In November 2012, a nutritional survey taken in Mbera revealed that nearly one in five children (17 percent) was malnourished and that 4.6 percent of children were suffering from the most severe form of malnutrition upon arriving at the camp.

 “The main challenges are to ensure that children are vaccinated against disease, protected from malaria and have access to food that’s appropriate to their needs,” says Nawezi.
 The MSF medical teams have expanded their activities to prevent and treat severe malnutrition.

-MSF is an independent medical humanitarian organisation that provides healthcare while observing the principles of impartiality and neutrality.
+MSF is an independent medical humanitarian organization that provides healthcare while observing the principles of impartiality and neutrality.
 MSF does not receive any government funding for its activities in Mali, which are financed entirely by private donations.
-MSF is working in Timbuktu, Gao, Ansongo, Douentza, Konna and Mopti, and has been managing a 350-bed paediatric hospital in Koutiala, southern Mali, since 2009.
+MSF is working in Timbuktu, Gao, Ansongo, Douentza, Konna and Mopti, and has been managing a 350-bed pediatric hospital in Koutiala, southern Mali, since 2009.
 MSF has been working in Mali since 1992.